borud/tkaq/README.md

 server, meaning that the newest dates are first.
 This means when paging through the dataset N elements at a time, we have to go backwards in time.

+# Building

+## Prerequisites

+You need to have Go version 1.12.6 or newer since this project uses modules.

+## Building for different operating systems

+Building `tkaq` is quite straight forward.
+Below are instructions for building it for various platforms.
+The binary will turn up in the `bin` directory of the project.

+### For OSX

+    make

+### For Linux

+    GOARCH=amd64 GOOS=linux make

+### For Windows

+	GOARCH=amd64 GOOS=windows make